astramieri/azure-data-fundamentals/docs/module_6/azure_comsos_db_apis.md

 It offers **greater scalability** and performance than Azure Table Storage and provides resiliency if an Azure region declines.

+The Table API is queried by using OData and LINQ queries.

 ## Azure Cosmos DB for Apache Cassandra

 **Azure Cosmos DB for Apache Cassandra** is compatible with Apache Cassandra, which is a popular open source database that uses a column-family storage structure.